 [Note to state prosecutors.
 This article analyses history.
 It does not claim that all Jews everywhere are responsible for the actions of some Jewish bankers and other elite Jews who have been able to lead many Jewish groups.
-When we are speaking about Jews we are referring to these elite Jews and their supporters.]
+When we are speaking about Jews we are referring to these elite Jews and their often bribed and brainwashed supporters.]

 Over 2000 years Jews have had an obvious agenda.
 It developed in four steps.
+(1.)
 It started when Jews started seeing themselves as God’s Chosen People.
-They saw themselves as superior to all other nations.
+First Jews only saw themselves as superior to all other nations.
+(2.)
 Then in the Babylonian Captivity 500’s BC Jews started to became very hostile towards all other nations, the Gentiles.
+(3.)
 After the captivity Jews gradually moved to foreign lands and eventually to Europe but unlike many other diaspora nations they not only refused to assimilate but also stayed hostile towards the natives.
-They had only two alternatives: Either lay low like the Gypsies or make an alliance with the native rulers to economically exploit the native population through slave trade, tax farming, monopolies and cartels.
-They chose to make an alliance.
+(4.)
+Now they had only two alternatives: Either lay low like the Gypsies or make an alliance with the native rulers to economically exploit the native population through slave trade, tax farming, monopolies and cartels.
+They chose to make an alliance with the rulers.
 This fourth and crucial step was the watershed of history.
 It made both the states and the Jews rich and powerful.
 The Jews became part of the ruling elite.